Module iron_shapes::transform

 - Transformation described by a mirroring at the

-axis, then a rotation around the origin, then a scaling, then a translation.
+xaxis, then a rotation around the origin, then a scaling, then a translation.
 This transformation allows rotations by arbitrary angles. - Description of a transformation in the euclidean plane by a 2x2 matrix

-. - Affine transformation represented as a 3x3 matrix like:
+A. Transforming a pointpis computed by the matrix productA*p. - Affine transformation represented as a 3x3 matrix like:

 - Transformation that consists only of a rotation by a multiple of 90 degrees around the origin

-. - Describes a geometric transformation that consists of a optional mirroring along the x-axis followed by a rotation by a multiple of 90 degrees followed by a displacement.
+(0, 0). - Describes a geometric transformation that consists of a optional mirroring along the x-axis followed by a rotation by a multiple of 90 degrees followed by a displacement.

 Traits